-Sikh Wedding Greece
+Planning a Sikh Wedding in Greece

-The origins of Sikh wedding are tracked back to the 15th century at the time of Guru Amar Das.
-The ceremony and the “lavan”, the song that is sung during the ceremony, serve the fundamental principles of marriage and its unity with God.
+The origins of the Sikh wedding are tracked back to the 15th century at the time of Guru Amar Das.
+The ceremony and the “Lavan”, the song that is sung during the ceremony, serve the fundamental principles of marriage and its unity with God.
 The first Sikh wedding was performed back in 1579.
 Since then, the ceremony has been legalized and performed by Sikhs all over the world.

-The Sikh wedding ceremony
+Anand Karaj, the Sikh wedding ceremony

 The friends and the family of both the bride and the groom gather in the Gurdwara, the wedding place.
-The couple is standing side by side along with each others parents, in order to show their acceptance for the wedding.
-A Sikh wedding conductor counsels the couple.
+The couple is standing side by side along with each other’s parents, in order to show their acceptance for the wedding.
+A Sikh priest counsels the couple.
 He advises that the wedding is far more than a social contract.
 The principals of respect, love, support, encouragement, loyalty, equality, harmony are to be accepted and observed by the couple.

 “Lavan”, the four hymns of Laav

 Four nuptial rounds, each one of special significance, are performed.
-The “lavan” hymns outline the stages of the divine, spiritual union of the couple.
+The “Lavan” hymns outline the stages of the divine, spiritual union of the couple.
 They have been composed by Guru Raam Das for his own wedding.
-The verses of the lavan are meant to unify the soul of the bride and the groom into one conscious being.
+The verses of the Lavan are meant to unify the soul of the bride and the groom into one conscious being.

-The first Laav hymn asserts that marriage is the best state of a Sikh’s life.
+The first Lahav hymn asserts that marriage is the best state of a Sikh’s life.
 The second Laav emphasizes the awakening feelings of a bride, starting her new life beside his husband.
 The third nuptial Laav detaches the bride from any influences and declares her eternal devotion to her husband.
 The forth Laav describes a perfect union in which no feelings of separation are possible.
 The man and the woman are now considered to be husband and wife.

 The Sikh bride dresses up extravagantly.
 As the act of marriage is connected spiritually with God, the bride is supposed to look her best.
 The bride will wear red, gold or white.
 The dress is usually red, as the color symbolizes prosperity, and embellished with beads.
-The bride cover her head and shoulder with a dupatta, for the main ceremony.
+The bride covers her head and shoulder with a dupatta, for the main ceremony.
 Tikka, a head accessory, is put on under the dupatta.
 Ranihaar is a heavy and long necklace made of gold and is worn as well.
 The bride also wears her engagement ring.